animysore/animysore.github.io/content/sections/projects/pokemon.md

 image: ../../assets/poke.png
 order: 2
 ---
-Reinforcement Learning agent that plays on the Pokemon Showdown simmulator.
-Developed with Kushal Naidu.
+Reinforcement Learning agent that plays on the Pokemon Showdown simulator.
+Developed with Kushal Naidu as part of my AI coursework.